 Home inspectors have a long, thorough list of things to check in the home.
 “An inspector’s job is to find defects, and defects they will find,” says Andy Peters, a top-selling real estate agent in Atlanta.
 “We have to concentrate on the health and safety concerns first followed by major defects.”

-There are seven major things that home inspectors look for, though this is not an exhaustive list:
+There are a number of major things that home inspectors look for, though this is not an exhaustive list:

 - Water damage